Are You Getting Sufficient Vitamin B12?

 Methylcobalamin is another active form of vitamin B-12 which has been shown prevent high homocysteine levels.
 Higher than normal homocysteine levels are linked to cardiovascular disease and poor brain function.

 If you are not getting sufficient vitamin B12 in your diet, or are having a plant-based diet and/or suspect that your body is not able to absorb vitamin B12 efficiently, I recommend you supplement using B-12 Elite by Life Extension.
 This vitamin B-12 supplement provides two of the most active and absorbable forms of vitamin B12, methylcobalamin and adenosylcobalamin, in a lozenge form which ensures that these nutrients are absorbed straight into the bloodstream avoiding the gastric route which has problems which I have already touched upon earlier.
 Vitamin B12 in this form is safe and ensures optimum delivery into the bloodstream without any side effects.
 A regular intake of vitamin B-12 can vastly improve the quality of your life and may help protect you against debilitating diseases.
+Vitamin B12 Zooki is a liquid containing a high dose of methylcobalamin.
+Each 2ml dose to be taken daily provides 2500mcg of Vitamin B-12.

 DISCLAIMER: The views, opinions and information expressed in this article and on Victoriahealth.com Ltd are those of the author(s) in an editorial context.
 Victoriahealth.com Ltd cannot be held responsible for any errors or for any consequences arising from the use of the information contained in this editorial or anywhere else on the site.
 Every effort is made by the editorial and content team to see that no inaccurate or misleading information, opinion or statement appear, nor replace or constitute endorsement from medical bodies or trials unless specified.
 Victoriahealth.com Ltd accept no liability for the consequences of any inaccurate or misleading data, information, opinion or statement.
 Information on Victoriahealth.com Ltd and in the editorials is provided for informational purposes only and is not intended as a substitute for the advice provided by your physician or other healthcare professional.
 You should not use the information on this website or in the editorials for diagnosing or treating a health concern or disease, or for the replacement of prescription medication or other treatment.